 \section{Results}

-We use the chiral unitary approach in Section \ref{sec:Form} with the cutoff regularization of $q_{\text{max}}=630 \mev$.
+First, we use the chiral unitary approach in Sec. \ref{sec:Form} with the cutoff regularization of $q_{\text{max}}=630 \mev$.
 The scattering length $a_i$ and effective range $r_i$ for different channels are presented in Table \ref{tab:ai} and Table \ref{tab:r0}, respectively.
 The results for the correlation functions of the different channels are shown in Fig \ref{fig:CF}, calculated with $R=1\, \rm fm$.

 The observed cusps correspond to the opening of some channels.
-It is a big surprising to see effective ranges so large in the $\pi^0 \Sigma^+, \pi^+ \Sigma^0$ and $\pi^+ \Lambda$ channels.
+It is a bit surprising to see effective ranges so large in the $\pi^0 \Sigma^+, \pi^+ \Sigma^0$ and $\pi^+ \Lambda$ channels.
 We have checked that in the $\pi^0 \Sigma^+, \pi^+ \Sigma^0$ channels they are related to small cusps appearing in the corresponding diagonal elements of the $T$ matrix.
 Such subtle threshold effects can be much model dependent and it would be good to see if they are supported by experimental studies.

 Next, we discuss the results obtained from fitting the data using the resampling method.
 The data with the assumed errors are shown in Fig.~\ref{fig:cf2}.

 The average values and dispersion of the obtained parameters are shown in Table \ref{tab:fitpar}.